Can you insure a car that is not in your name?

 Renting a vehicle

-If you are renting a vehicle, you have a few options for auto insurance coverage.
-If you have an auto insurance policy on another vehicle, often your coverage limits will transfer to a rental car.
-However, if you do not have full coverage auto insurance, which includes optional comprehensive and collision insurance, your rental car would be left without coverage for repairs if damaged.
+If you rent a vehicle, you have a few options for auto insurance coverage.
+If you have an auto insurance policy on another vehicle, your coverage limits will often transfer to a rental car.
+However, if you do not have full coverage auto insurance, which includes comprehensive and collision insurance, your rental car would be left without coverage for repairs if damaged.
 There would be no coverage if the vehicle is stolen or vandalized either.
+You may want to check with your insurance company before renting a car to see how your coverage may apply to this other vehicle.

 If you don’t have your own auto insurance policy, you may want to consider buying the insurance offered by the rental company.
 In fact, if you cannot show proof of coverage on another car, you may be required to buy the rental company’s coverage before you can rent the vehicle.